 - To evaluate alternative data collection methods (e.g. mobile-camera-based yield estimates over crop cuts; UAV-based yield estimates), and promote such methods if/where they are cost-effective.

-Workstream 2 will establish a spatially-explicit framework for ex-ante analysis of alternative targeting of productive investment, e.g. where new fertilizer blends may be more profitable than existing blends.
+Workstream 2 established a spatially-explicit framework for ex ante analysis of alternative targeting of productive investment, e.g. where new fertilizer blends may be more profitable than existing blends.

-Workstream 3 will establish working versions of a Nutrient Expert tool which will provide site-specific nutrient management advice to farmers.
+Workstream 3 established working versions of a Nutrient Expert tool which will provide site-specific nutrient management advice to farmers.
 This work is done in collaboration with IPNI.

-Workstream 4 will establish a tool for the selection of maize varieties most appropriate for particular geographic locations and specified trait requirements.
+Workstream 4 established a tool for the selection of maize varieties most appropriate for particular geographic locations and specified trait requirements.

-Workstream 5 consists of developing data to support the identification of opportunities for new fertilizer blends.
+Workstream 5 consisted of developing data to support the identification of opportunities for new fertilizer blends.
 This work is currently being done in Nigeria in collaboration with OCP.

-Workstream 6 focuses on evaluating the actual and potential adoption and impact of the tools developed in Workstreams 2-5.
-Data collected under Workstream 1 (i.e. the agronomic panel survey) will be used to evaluate adoption via experimental methods.
-Within Workstream 6, there is also space for evaluating complementary agronomic and other interventions.
+Workstream 6 focused on evaluating the actual and potential adoption and impact of the tools developed in Workstreams 2-5.
+Data collected under Workstream 1 (i.e. the agronomic panel survey) used to evaluate adoption via experimental methods.
+Within Workstream 6, there was also space for evaluating complementary agronomic and other interventions.

-Workstream 7 consists of project management activities.
-Within this Workstream are included monitoring, evaluation and learning (ME&L) activities, communication, and collaborative management of training and research conducted by doctoral students who are sponsored by the project and who conduct their coursework at Wageningen University (Netherlands), Leuven University (Belgium) and Reading University (UK).
+Workstream 7 consisted of project management activities.
+Within this Workstream were included monitoring, evaluation and learning (ME&L) activities, communication, and collaborative management of training and research conducted by doctoral students who were sponsored by the project and who conducted their coursework at Wageningen University (Netherlands), Leuven University (Belgium) and Reading University (UK).